yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 in order to register the media type "text/csv".
 It tried to document existing practices at the time based on the approaches used by most implementations.
-This document continues to do the same, and updates the original document to reflect current practices for generating and consuming of CSV files.
+This document continues to do the same, and updates the original document to reflect current practices for generation and parsing of CSV files.

-Both {{!RFC4180}} and this document are published as informational RFC for the benefit of the Internet community and not intended to be used as formal standards.
+Both {{!RFC4180}} and this document are published as informational RFCs for the benefit of the Internet community and are not intended to be used as formal standards.
-Implementers should consult {{?RFC1796}} and {{?RFC2026}} for crucial differences between IETF standards and informational RFCs.
+Implementers should consult {{?RFC1796}} and {{?RFC2026}} for differences between IETF standards and informational RFCs.

 # Definition of the CSV Format {#format}
-While there had been various specifications and implementations for the CSV format (for ex. {{CREATIVYST}}, {{EDOCEO}}, {{CSVW}} and {{ART}})), prior to publication of {{!RFC4180}} there is no attempt to provide a common specification.
+While there had been various specifications and implementations for the CSV format (for ex. {{CREATIVYST}}, {{EDOCEO}}, {{CSVW}} and {{ART}})), prior to publication of {{!RFC4180}} there was no attempt to provide a common specification.
 This section documents the format that seems to be followed by most implementations (incorporating changes since the publication of {{!RFC4180}} and listing common implementation concerns).